telerik/fiddler-everywhere-docs/advanced-techniques/tooling/changing-user-agent.md

 Create a "Set User-Agent Chrome Windows" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-- Create an action that sets the HTTP Request header `user-agent` with the following value
+- Create an action that sets the HTTP Request header **user-agent** with the following value

     ```bash
     Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36`.
     ```

-- Create an action that sets the HTTP Request header `sec-ch-ua-platform` with value `"Windows"`.
+- Create an action that sets the HTTP Request header **sec-ch-ua-platform** with value **"Windows"**.

-- Create an action `Update Response Body` taht sets the following regular expression match
+- Create an action **Update Response Body** that sets the following regular expression match

     ```javascript
     (<script(?:(?!src).)*?>)